National Museum (Malaysia)

 The National Museum (Muzium Negara) is a public museum in Kuala Lumpur, Malaysia dedicated to Malaysian art, culture, and history.
 Located on Jalan Damansara close to Perdana Lake Gardens across KL Sentral station.
 Its façade comprises elements from both traditional Malay and modern features.
-It was inaugurated on 31 August 1963, and it serves as a repository of Malaysia's cultural and historical heritage.
+It was inaugurated on 31 August 1963.

 The National Museum is a three-story structure, 109.7 m long and 15.1 m wide, which is 37.6 m high at the central point.
 The museum houses four main galleries allotted to ethnology and natural history (geology).
 The displays range from free-standing tableaux showing cultural events like weddings, festivals and costumes; to traditional weapons, musical instruments, arts and crafts, ceramics, and flora and fauna.

 History

 The Old Selangor Museum

 Selangor Museum was the de facto national museum pre-independence.
 Selangor Museum was established in 1887 as an amateur affair by colonial civil servants.
 It was taken over by the colonial government, and following the formation of the Federated Malay States in 1896, in 1904 it was administratively merged with the Perak Museum in Taiping as the Federated Malay States Museums under director Leonard Wray Jr. A purpose-built museum building designed by prominent architect Arthur Benison Hubback opened in 1907.